cs50/labs/vigenere/README.md

 Let's for now assume that the user is providing single-character keywords.
 Can we convert that character into the correct shift value?
 Let's do so by writing a _function_.

-Near the top of your file, below the `#include` lines, let's _declare_ a new function whose purpose is to do just that.
+Near the top of your file, below the `#include` lines, let's _declare_ the _prototype_ for a new function whose purpose is to do just that.
 It will take a single character as input, and it will output the shift value for that character.

 ```
 int shift(char c);